willnode/forward-domain/README.md

 > We're back with improvements!
 See [CHANGES.md](CHANGES.md)

-This services forwards domains using 301 HTTP(s) redirects.
+This service forwards domains using 301 HTTP(s) redirects by default.

 Possible scenarios: